EMERGING MARKETS-Chilean peso outshines Latam peers as copper prices gain ground

 "The approval is positive in the sense that it caters to growing pressures from the population and allows time for potential political reform changes that could limit the common stalemate between congress and executive branches," Citi strategists wrote in a client note.

-Brazil's real BRBY, BRL= edged 0.1% lower.
+Brazil's real BRBY, BRL= edged up against a firm dollar.
 Data showed the country's federal tax revenue totaled 172.038 billion reais ($33.29 billion) in November, a 3.25% growth in real terms over the same month last year.

 Stock indexes